Open any Facebook group for South African e-hailing drivers and you'll see the same question posted daily: "How much can I really make driving Uber?"

 Sounds decent, right?
 Now let's subtract what actually goes out.

-With petrol sitting around R23–R24/litre in 2026, fuel is your single biggest variable cost.
-A typical e-hailing driver covers 1,000–1,500 km per week.
+With petrol at R24/litre (May 2026), fuel is your single biggest variable cost.
+A typical e-hailing driver covers 1,000–1,500 km per week, according to the SA E-hailing Drivers Association (2025).
 In a Suzuki Dzire (14 km/L), that's roughly 85–110 litres per week — about R2,000–R2,600/week in fuel alone.
 Monthly: R8,500–R11,000.

 If you don't own a car, you're renting one.
 Weekly rentals for Uber-qualified vehicles range from R1,800 (older models, high mileage) to R3,500 (newer Corollas, Camrys).
 Monthly: R7,700–R15,000.